 As they look to establish churches in other settlements, they battle cannibals, militant atheists, and a mysterious super soldier with dark secrets.
 Solitary Man is a gritty, action-packed post-apocalyptic story with a solid, Biblical worldview.

-I was thirteen years old when I realized I was a writer.
-Once I had this realization, I grabbed a spiral notebook and began filling it with all the stories bumping around in my head.
-I was young and inexperienced, and therefore terrible, but the ideas kept coming and I kept improving as a writer.
-As a shy and withdrawn kid living in West Virginia, writing became the best outlet to express myself, and I exploited it as much as I could.
+Eric Landfried was thirteen years old when he realized he was a writer.
+Once he had this realization, he grabbed a spiral notebook and began filling it with all the stories bumping around in his head.
+He was young and inexperienced, and therefore terrible, but the ideas kept coming and he kept improving as a writer.
+As a shy and withdrawn kid living in West Virginia, writing became the best outlet to express himself, and he exploited it as much as he could.

-As an adult, I wrote less frequently, usually due to my procrastinating nature, but the ideas never went away.
-Many of them are still with me, waiting for me to introduce them to the world.
-And now, someone has looked at my writing and deemed it worthy of investing time, money and effort in order to share it with the masses.
+As an adult, he wrote less frequently, usually due to his procrastinating nature, but the ideas never went away.
+Many of them are still with him, waiting for him to introduce them to the world.

-I now live in New Hampshire with my wife Kristen and my son Nathan.
-I'm excited to begin a new chapter in my life that involves doing something I've always loved.
-There's never been a moment that I felt like I wasn't a writer, but the journey of a writer is often discouraging more than it is encouraging.
-This means I'm eternally grateful for this opportunity to share my thoughts and ideas with you.
-Thank you for your interest and support.
+He now lives in New Hampshire with his wife Kristen and his son Nathan.
+He is excited to begin a new chapter in his life that involves doing something He's always loved.
+There's never been a moment that he felt like he wasn't a writer, but the journey of a writer is often discouraging more than it is encouraging.
+This means Eric is eternally grateful for this opportunity to share his thoughts and ideas with you.
+He is grateful for your interest and support.

 In the Press